oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

   ![grafana-stock-performance-dashboard-with-data](images/grafana-stock-performance-dashboard-with-data.png)

-## Step 4: More complex dashboards
+## Task 4: More complex dashboards
 This is a fairly simple dashboard, far more complex ones are easily achievable using a combination or Prometheus and Grafana.
 As an example we're going to look at a prebuilt dashboard.

   1. Click the **Grafana logo** ![grafana-logo](images/grafana-logo.png) on the upper left.